Growing together in knowledge love and faith

 Have a look at what we will be exploring in our curriculum this term!

-In Art and Design this term we will explore 'Can I recognise purposeful and effective imagery?'.
-In this unit, we will be exploring how lines and marks add depth and emotion to artwork.
+In Art and Design this term we will explore 'Can I use mixed media to create a portrait?'.
+In this unit, we will be exploring how various types of lines emphasise emotion or draw attention.

 Our Music focus for this term is 'Can I identify features of South and West African Music?'.
-Based on South and West African music, children will learn to sing using the correct pronunciation, play a chord with two notes and play more complicated rhythms.
+Based on South and West African music, children will learn to sing using the correct pronunciation.
+We will also ask 'Can I compose a piece of music to represent an event?' where we will match a colour to a piece of music and create a graphic score and describe how this matches the general structure of a piece of music.

-Our PE focuses for this term are 'gymnastics', 'dance', 'outdoor adventure activities' and 'tennis'
+Our PE focuses for this term are 'swimming', 'rounders', and 'athletics'.

 Each half term your child will be set a homework grid with homework options, alongside: